Zalimben/Zalimben/README.md

 I am experienced in creating high‐quality code considering the best coding practices, architectural patterns, and performance.
 Interested in devising a better problem‐solving method for challenging tasks, and learning new technologies and tools.

-Love teaching, writing and share what I know… and coffe, I love coffe. :coffee:
+Love teaching, writing, and sharing what I know… and coffee, I love coffee. :coffee:

 <h3 align="left"> eBooks </h3>
 <h4>Spanish</h4>